Pathway: Web Development

 - Complete a 5-10 minute application regarding your previous exposure to web development, interest in a tech career, and general information about yourself.

-- CodePath will review your application to determine your eligibility for introductory or intermediate levels.
+- CodePath will review your application to determine your eligibility for introductory, intermediate, or advanced levels.

 - CodePath will send the appropriate prework task based on your technical experience level.